Conflict of Interest Policy

-The Society of Environmental Toxicology and Chemistry (SETAC) has established a Conflict of Interest Policy to complement its By-Laws and to provide sufficient transparency and protection from the personal interest of officers, staff members, governance members, contractors, and volunteers from interfering with the performance of their duties to SETAC, and to avoid personal financial, professional, or political gain on the part of such persons at the expense of SETAC or its members, supporters, and other stakeholders.
+The Society of Environmental Toxicology and Chemistry (SETAC) has established a conflict of interest policy to complement its bylaws to prevent the personal interest of officers, staff members, governance members, contractors and volunteers from interfering with the performance of their duties to SETAC and to avoid personal financial, professional or political gain on the part of such persons at the expense of SETAC or its members, supporters and other stakeholders.

 Policy and Practices

 - By notice in writing using the form provided in attachment 1, the parties in a position of trust shall fully disclose to the full governance body all possible conflicts of interest, including but not limited to the following:

 - A governancemember is related to another governancemember or staff member by blood, marriage, domestic partnership, or non-SETAC work relationship.